-Temagami Mining Company Limited ("Temagami") has informed the Corporation that as at March 1, 2013, it beneficially owned, or exercised direction or control over, directly or indirectly 4,300,000 Class A common shares (representing 45.97% of the Class A common shares outstanding) and 860,000 Class B subordinate voting shares (representing 0.15% of the Class B subordinate voting shares outstanding) of the Corporation, which shares represent 28.57% of the total votes attached to the combined outstanding Class A common shares and Class B subordinate voting shares.
+Temagami Mining Company Limited ("Temagami") has informed the Corporation that as at March 3, 2014, it beneficially owned, or exercised direction or control over, directly or indirectly, 4,300,000 Class A common shares (representing 45.97% of the Class A common shares outstanding) and 860,000 Class B subordinate voting shares (representing 0.15% of the Class B subordinate voting shares outstanding) of the Corporation, which shares represent 28.68% of the total votes attached to the combined outstanding Class A common shares and Class B subordinate voting shares.
 Keevil Holding Corporation beneficially owns 51% of the outstanding shares of Temagami, and SMM Resources Incorporated ("SMM"), a wholly-owned subsidiary of Sumitomo Metal Mining Co.
 Ltd. ("Sumitomo"), beneficially owns 49% of the outstanding shares of Temagami.

-In addition to the foregoing, SMM has informed the Corporation that as at March 1, 2013, it beneficially owned and exercised direction or control over, directly or indirectly, 1,469,000 Class A common shares and 295,800 Class B subordinate voting shares of the Corporation.
-Accordingly, SMM exercises voting rights representing 9.76% of the total votes attached to the combined outstanding Class A common shares and Class B subordinate voting shares of the Corporation.
+In addition to the foregoing, SMM has informed the Corporation that as at March 3, 2014, it beneficially owned and exercised direction or control over, directly or indirectly, 1,469,000 Class A common shares and 295,800 Class B subordinate voting shares of the Corporation.
+Accordingly, SMM exercises voting rights representing 9.80% of the total votes attached to the combined outstanding Class A common shares and Class B subordinate voting shares of the Corporation.

-As of March 1, 2013, Caisse de dépôt et placement du Québec held 1,587,600 Class A common shares, which represents 16.97% of the Class A common shares.
-Those shares, together with 8,912,997 Class B subordinate voting shares (representing 1.55% of the Class B subordinate voting shares outstanding) held by it, represent 11.12% of the total votes attached to the combined outstanding Class A common shares and Class B subordinate voting shares of the Corporation.
+As of March 3, 2014, Caisse de dépôt et placement du Québec held 1,587,600 Class A common shares, which represents 16.97% of the Class A common shares.
+Those shares, together with 7,715,997 Class B subordinate voting shares (representing 1.36% of the Class B subordinate voting shares outstanding) held by it, represent 11.08% of the total votes attached to the combined outstanding Class A common shares and Class B subordinate voting shares of the Corporation.

-As of March 1, 2013, Fullbloom Investment Corporation, a wholly-owned subsidiary of China Investment Corporation, held 101,304,474 Class B subordinate voting shares, which represents 17.57% of the Class B subordinate voting shares outstanding and 6.70% of the total votes attached to the combined outstanding Class A common shares and Class B subordinate voting shares of the Corporation.
+As of March 3, 2014, Fullbloom Investment Corporation, a wholly-owned subsidiary of China Investment Corporation, held 101,304,474 Class B subordinate voting shares, which represent 17.87% of the Class B subordinate voting shares outstanding and 6.74% of the total votes attached to the combined outstanding Class A common shares and Class B subordinate voting shares of the Corporation.